turbulenz/turbulenz_engine/docs/source/jslibrary_api/particleemitter_api.rst

     The minimum amount of particles emitted at each emittance event.

 ``burstMax`` (Default `1`)
     The maximum amount of particles emitted at each event.
-The actual amount emitted varies uniformnly between the min and max values.
+The actual amount emitted varies uniformly between the min and max values.

 .. index::
     pair: DefaultParticleEmitter; particle